ExaDev/exadev.github.io/content/projects/Breadboard/Phase 3/proposals/index.md

 ### Data Dashboard Generation

-Based on a collection of data sources, dashboard configuration schemas
+Based on a collection of data sources, dashboard configuration schemas and existing dashboards, Breadboard can be used to generate new dashboards and modify existing dashboards for paltforms such as Grafana, Retool, Tableau, PowerBI, and Looker.
+Providing the platform supports integration of custom components, Breadboard itself can be integrated as a data source or as a data processing pipeline.

+---

+### Code Reviewer

+Given a codebase, Breadboard can be used to analyse, review, and provide feedback on the code quality, structure, and style.
+Breadboard can also generate reports, suggestions, and recommendations for improving the codebase.

+---